ABOUT US

 Meetings are usually held on the first Monday of the month from 7- 9.30pm (except August) at the Conservative Club, in Long Street, Devizes.

-Annual Membership is £20 from January, £6 for students.
+Annual Membership is £25from January, £6 for students.

 £2 is payable at the door each monthly meeting, £5 for non members and guests,